-Outcome: Mayzent will be covered as a pharmacy benefit and will be added to the Commercial formulary at the Brand Preferred tier or specialty tier for members with that benefit and to the Exchange formulary at the Specialty tier.
+Outcome: Mayzent will be covered as a pharmacy benefit and will be added to the GHP Family formulary at the Brand tier.
 No prior authorization will apply.
 The following quantity limits will apply:

 QUANTITY LIMIT: Mayzent 0.25 mg tablets: 5 tablets per day; Mayzent 2 mg tablets: 1 tablet per day